Why Building Your Brand Matters

-Now, we’re not talking about brand names here, we’re talking about the brand itself.
-In short, a brand is the emotional response you have when you see something related to a company, person, website, or other entity.
-It’s the feeling you get when you see a favorite company’s logo.
-Or when you get a ping that one of your favorite personalities on social media has a new post.
+A brand is your emotional response when you see something related to a company, person, website, or other entity.
+It's the feeling you get when you see a favorite company's logo.
+Or when you get a ping, one of your favorite personalities on social media has a new post.

 A brand is the overall impression someone in the general public has of you, your company, or what you do.

-It’s a combination of concrete thingslike your logo and your company sloganmixed with the less tangible things like how they feel when they see that logo, memories from childhood, and the emotions that come up when interacting with you.
-That’s a lot of stuff going into that brand, right?
-Let's take a closer look at what makes a good brand, and why building your brand matters.
+It's a combination of concrete thingslike your logo and your company sloganmixed with the less tangible things like how they feel when they see that logo, memories from childhood, and the emotions that come up when interacting with you.
+That's a lot of stuff going into that brand, right?
+Let's look at what makes a good brand and why building your brand matters.

 Attention spans, SEO, and your brand focus